Cimpress-MCP/fsconsul/readme.md

 Options:

-  -addr="127.0.0.1:8500": consul HTTP API address with port -dc="": consul datacenter, uses local if blank -keystore="": directory of keys used for decryption
+  -configFile="": json file containing all configuration (if this is provided, all other config is ignored) -addr="127.0.0.1:8500": consul HTTP API address with port -dc="": consul datacenter, uses local if blank -keystore="": directory of keys used for decryption